 - A. Accessory buildings or structures to one and two-Family residential uses shall be customarily incidental to the principal structure or use and shall be subject to the following regulations: - 1.
 No accessory building shall be constructed prior to the enclosure of the principal building. - 2.
 An accessory building shall not be used for any business, profession, trade or occupation, nor shall it be used for any residential living purpose. - 3.
 No detached accessory building or structure shall be located closer than twelve (12') feet to any principal building; nor shall it be located closer than ten (10') feet to any side lot line in the RS, R1 and R1A zones, or eight (8') feet in R1B, and five (5') feet in R1C zone; or ten (10') feet to any rear lot line. - 4.
 Accessory buildings shall not occupy the required front yard, or the required street-side yard on a corner lot or parcel. - 5.
-Accessory buildings located in the rear yard shall be constructed of stone, face brick, finished metal, wood or similar materials. - 6.
+Accessory buildings located in the rear yard shall be constructed of stone, face brick, finished metal, wood or similar materials.
+The materials and colors of any accessory building shall match or complement the principal building.
+Where a determination of compatibility cannot be reached by the Building Department, the application may be referred to the Supervisor for a final determination. - 6.
 Decks may be permitted, provided such are not located in the required side yard or easement, or project more than fifteen (15') feet into the required rear yard. - 7.
 Accessory buildings requiring a permit shall be constructed with a "rat wall" which shall extend eighteen (18) inches below grade and shall be constructed of concrete, masonry block, or treated wood. - 8.
 Accessory buildings and structures up to 850 square feet shall not exceed 22 feet in height.
 Accessory buildings and structures over 850 square feet shall not exceed 29 feet in height. - 9.
 The area above the first floor of an accessory building may be utilized as a loft for additional storage.
-The second floor shall not be utilized for living quarters or for the purposes of a home occupation or business.

-including but not limited to, eaves and overhangs in excess of 18 inches.
+The second floor shall not be utilized for living quarters or for the purposes of a home occupation or business. - 10.
+The gross floor area of an accessory building shall include any area covered by a roof, including but not limited to, eaves and overhangs in excess of 18 inches.

-TABLE 5.A.10

-MAXIMUM AREA OF ACCESSORY BUILDINGS